Swizec/react-d3js-es6-ebook/manuscript/animating-react-redux.md

 };
 ```

 Using D3's `randomNormal` random number generator creates a better random distribution than using JavaScript's own `Math.random`.
-The rest is a bunch of default state 👇
+The rest is a bunch of default state :point_down:

 - `particles` holds an array of particles to draw
 - `particleIndex` defines the ID of the next generated particle